ignatandrei/RSCG_Examples/v2/rscg_examples/M31FluentAPI/readme.txt

 # Usage

-If you use this library for the first time I recommend that you read the storybook: [M31.FluentApi.Storybook.csproj>Program.cs](src/M31.FluentApi.Storybook/Program.cs).
+If you use this library for the first time I recommend that you read the storybook: Program.cs.

 Here is an example that uses all of the available attributes: